Student Health and Wellness Guide

-Students can be quick to let their health fall to the wayside when they start college, but staying aware of good and bad health habits will serve you well in the long-term.
-Physical health and nutrition are directly connected to mental health, effective study habits, and regular sleep patterns.
+College students often let their health fall by the wayside, allowing academics to overshadow good and bad health habits.
+Physical health and nutrition connect directly to one's mental health, effective study habits, and regular sleep patterns.

-Nutrition and exercise can seem relatively unimportant when you are young, but it’s a great time to build a regimen of healthy behaviors.
-Work to avoid the following issues many students face as they balance course work with other commitments and responsibilities:
+Nutrition and exercise can seem relatively unimportant while young, but building a regimen of healthy behaviors during this time can serve you well in the long term.
+Work to avoid the following issues many students face as they balance coursework with other commitments and responsibilities:

-- Lack of sleep: Unfortunately, sleep is what is lost when students make time to study and socialize.
-Pulling “all-nighters” or staying up too late night after night will take its toll, leaving you with low levels of energy and motivation.
+- Lack of Sleep: Unfortunately, when students make time to study and socialize, they lose sleep.
+Pulling "all-nighters," or staying up too late, takes its toll, leaving you with low levels of energy and motivation.

-- Poor eating habits: While typical fast food and similar dining options seem like time and money savers, adding a lot of these meals to your diet means a lack of the nutrients you need to keep physically strong and mentally alert.
+- Poor Eating Habits: While typical fast food and similar dining options seem like time and money savers, adding too many of these meals to your diet robs you of nutrients necessary to keep physically strong and mentally alert.

-- Getting over-stressed: Throughout your time at school, you will face some anxious times, be they from exams or any number of academic requirements.
-Add to this a challenging work schedule and other responsibilities, and the stress may reach unprecedented heights in your life.
-Learning how to manage such stress takes both practice and patience, but doing so results in a healthier approach to reaching your goals.
+- Stress: Throughout your academic career, anxiety will likely arise from assignments, exams, and other requirements.
+With the addition of a challenging work schedule and other responsibilities, the stress may reach unprecedented heights in your life.
+Learning how to manage stress takes practice and patience, but doing so results in a healthier approach to reaching your goals.

-Do these pitfalls sound familiar?
-If you haven’t focused on your own health and wellness in the past, it’s never too late to get started.
+Do these concerns sound familiar?
+If you have not focused on your own health and wellness in the past, consider the advantages of doing so now.
 Think about how you can change your current routines and move in a more positive direction.

-Fortunately, support is available.
-Colleges and universities provide a host of related services, and additional resources can be found through state and local offices and independent organizations in your community.
+Mental health also represents a major concern for college students.
+Issues ranging from depression and anxiety to eating disorders and addiction can impact students' lives in significant and harmful ways.
+Fortunately, colleges and universities provide a host of support and related services; additional resources can be found through state and local offices and independent organizations in your community.
 For more detailed information about concerns, support, and online materials, visit our comprehensive mental health resource for college students.

-The concept of physical health is related to taking care of our bodies and making sure they work as they are intended to mechanically.
+Physical health involves taking care of your body and making sure it works as intended.
 Maintaining your physical health includes two primary areas of focus: getting enough exercise and practicing good sleep habits.
-Let’s take a closer look at the benefits of these activities and resources to help you not only feel better but also study better.
+Look below to consider both the benefits of these activities and the resources available to help you.

-Increased physical strength, stamina, and weight loss are a few of the more obvious benefits of exercise, but there are many other reasons to make it a part of your regular routine.
+Increased physical strength, stamina, and weight loss serve as a few of the more obvious benefits of exercise, but additional reasons make it essential to add to your regular routine.

-- Reduces stress: Physical activity is a helpful stress management strategy.
-The Anxiety and Depression Association of America reminds us that we can’t completely avoid stress in our lives, but we can proactively reduce its effects through activities like walking, running, and yoga.
+- Reduces Stress: Physical activity can help manage stress.
+The Anxiety and Depression Association of America reminds us that we cannot completely avoid stress in our lives, but we can proactively reduce its effects through activities like walking, running, and yoga.

-- Boosts brain function: Want to improve your memory?
-A study from the University of Texas at Dallas recently found that physical activity, such as using a stationary bike or treadmill, not only positively affects memory loss, but also improves other cognitive functions and general brain health.
+- Boosts Brain Function: Want to improve your memory?
+A study from the University of Texas at Dallas recently found that physical activity, such as using a stationary bike or treadmill, not only positively affects memory, but also improves other cognitive functions and general brain health.

-- Improves mood: According to the Mayo Clinic, one of the benefits of exercise is improved mood, which happens when your brain releases chemicals, such as endorphins, that affect your overall feeling of well-being.
+- Improves Mood: According to the Mayo Clinic, exercise improves mood — which happens when your brain releases chemicals, such as endorphins, that affect your overall feeling of well-being.
 Exercise can leave you happier and more confident.

-- Improves quality of sleep: The National Sleep Foundation has highlighted research that physical activity can help you sleep better at night and be more alert during the day.
+- Improves Quality of Sleep: The National Sleep Foundation highlights research that physical activity can help you sleep better at night and remain more alert during the day.

-- Increases metabolic rate: WebMD.com recommends exercise as one of the primary ways to increase your metabolism and burn more calories, if weight loss is your goal.
+- Increases Metabolic Rate: WebMD.com recommends exercise as one of the primary ways to increase your metabolism and burn more calories.

 Choose Your Intensity Level